 As a follow-up to the previous 3-year program, Staff reviewed all City streets to determine areas where a sidewalk did not exist on at least one side of the street.
 170 street segments were identified throughout the City.
 Staff used Safety as the driving factor for the criteria used to create the prioritized list.
 "Safety" includes Street Classification, Arterial/Collector Proximity, Street Geometry and Separation from Travel Lane.
 Points were also awarded for Proximity to a Destination of a pedestrian generator and Connectivity.
-Assuming \$350,000 being budgeted annually, Staff expects a sidewalk to be installed on one side of each street by 2027.
-In response to Council requests, Staff has accelerated installation through increased money being budgeted in 2022 and 2023 for this year's CIP.
-If approved, the project will be completed in the fall of 2024.
+The City Council directed Staff to accelerate installation through increased money being budgeted in 2022, 2023 and also for this year's CIP.
+If approved, the project will be completed in the fall of 2025.

 Sidewalk Replacement Program.
 The City established a Sidewalk Replacement Policy in 2012.
 Annually, a designated area was selected for inspection, and sidewalk squares that met the City's "highly defective" definition were scheduled for replacement.
 Repairing these sidewalks have resulted in a safer, more pleasant pedestrian environment as well as reduced liability exposure.
 Highly defective sidewalks have significant elevation difference, show cracking, gaps, joint spalling, obstructions, settlement, slope or surface defects.
-For 2022, inspections and sidewalk replacement work were completed in the east central quadrant of the City north of Roosevelt Road, south of the railroad tracks, and generally east of Washington Street (see map on following page).
-The Public Works Department also responded to resident complaints around the City with the 2022 project.
-In 2023, sidewalk inspection and replacement will focus on the area north of the railroad tracks, south of Harrison Avenue, and east of Main Street.
+For 2023, inspections and sidewalk replacement work were completed in the east central quadrant of the City north of the railroad tracks, south of Union Avenue, and east of Main Street (see map on following page).
+The Public Works Department also responded to resident complaints around the City with the 2023 project.
+In 2024, sidewalk inspection and replacement will focus on the area north of Union Avenue and College Avenue, south of Forest Avenue, and east of Main Street.